 - Expensive cuts of meat: steaks, boneless chicken breasts

 - Expensive fish: wild caught salmon, for example, and much other sustainable seafood makes a huge dent in the budget.
-I grab a can of Alaskan salmon and take Green Pasture fermented cod liver oil instead…
+I grab a can of Alaskan salmon and spicy seasoning and take cod liver oil instead…

 - Super expensive stuff – lard and tallow from the store, sprouted products, ready-made bars (even the high-quality ones), fancy sugars.